cabinetoffice/gender-pay-gap/Documentation/Accounts you will need to develop the service.md

 * Write access to this GitHub repository
   Normally granted by adding you to the
   [Gender Pay Gap GitHub team](https://github.com/orgs/cabinetoffice/teams/gender-pay-gap)
-* Zoho
+* Keeper
-  All the secrets are stored in Zoho in the GPG chamber
+  All the secrets are stored in Keeper in the GPG chamber
+* AWS
+  Ask the CM or another AWS administrator to give you access to the Preproduction and Production AWS accounts

 Services that the Gender Pay Gap service depends on:
 * [Gov.UK Notify](https://www.notifications.service.gov.uk/)